 The ongoing charges are stated in the Key Information Document.
 This expense ratio expresses the estimated or actual expenses that have been or will be charged to the Share Class Assets in a Financial Year excluding the costs of transactions in financial instruments and interest expense.
 The ongoing charges are calculated at the end of the Financial Year and comprise the management fee and the service fee.
-This is a requirement of the AFM.
 The Key Information Document and the ongoing charges stated therein are updated at least once a year.
-The expense ratio of the Fund will be included in the annual financial statements.
+The ongoing charges are also stated on the Website.
+For the cost ratio in recent Financial Years, see the relevant financial statements of the Fund.